Charlton Athletic F.C.

 The club was founded on 9 June 1905 and turned professional in 1920.
 They spent one season in the Kent League and one season in the Southern League, before being invited to join the newly-formed Football League Third Division South in 1921.
 They won the division in the 1928–29 season, and again in 1934–35 following relegation in 1933.
-Charlton were promoted out of the Second Division in 1935–36, and finished second in the First Division the next season.
+Charlton was promoted out of the Second Division in 1935–36, and finished second in the First Division the next season.
 Having been beaten finalists in 1946, they lifted the FA Cup the following year with a 1–0 victory over Burnley.
 The departure of Jimmy Seed in 1956, manager for 23 years, saw the club relegated out of the top-flight the following year.
-Relegated again in 1972, Charlton were promoted from the Third Division in 1974–75, and again in 1980–81 following relegation the previous season.
+Relegated again in 1972, Charlton was promoted from the Third Division in 1974–75, and again in 1980–81 following relegation the previous season.

 Charlton recovered from administration to secure promotion back to the First Division in 1985–86, and went on to lose in the 1987 final of the Full Members' Cup, though they won the 1987 play-off final to retain their top-flight status.
 Having been relegated in 1990, Charlton won the 1998 play-off final to make their debut in the Premier League.
 Though they were relegated the next year, manager Alan Curbishley took them back up as champions in 1999–2000.
 Charlton spent seven successive years in the Premier League, before suffering two relegations in three years.
-They won League One with 101 points in 2011–12, though were relegated from the Championship in 2016, and again in 2020 after they won the 2019 League One play-off final.
+They topped League One with 101 points in 2011–12, but were relegated from the Championship in 2016.
+They were promoted again after winning the 2019 EFL League One play-off final, but were relegated a year later after finishing 22nd.
+The club eventually returned to the Championship in 2025, via the play-offs.